Licensed Tax Professionals Are Your Best Option

 When you work with The W Tax Group you will be represented by one or ALL three of these tax professionals.

 Common Tax Issues We Can Help You Solve

 When you’re looking to hire a nationwide tax resolution group to help you get your tax situation under control, you want to know that the attorneys and other staff members you’re calling are people you can trust.

 Our tax office has helped countless clients manage their tax issues, and we can help you, too.
 We have an A+ rating with the Better Business Bureau, so you know we can be trusted.

 Our Tax Relief Process

 Our process is simple.
-We start with a free tax debt analysis, during which you can tell us about your tax issue, your situation, and your income concerns, and we can put together a plan to get you out of debt.
+We start with a free tax relief analysis, during which you can tell us about your tax issue, your personal situation, and your income concerns, and we can put together a plan to resolve the issue once and for all.

 Next, our office will thoroughly investigate your tax issues and come up with the best solution for your situation.
 Finally, we will communicate with the IRS and ensure that you are in compliance with them as you work on the plan we’ve laid out for you.